Dylan-Speight/real-world-application/README.md

 _**|   React    |**_

 React is a javascript library for building user interfaces.
 React is optimal for fetching rapidly changing data that needs to be recorded.
 Recently it has been made even more powerful by introducing hooks in 16.8.0 allowing for its own inbuilt state management allowing for easier state management without redux.
+React allows us to build out our front end with easy to implement components allowing for more flexibility when approaching the build process.

 _**|   Mongodb    |**_

 MongoDB is a cross-platform document-oriented database program.
 It is a non relational database that allows for data to be stored and recieved without the data being modeled outside the tabular relations used in relational databases.
-Data is conceptualized as an object this allows the database to be a lot more intuitive to work with since 'everything is an object' it also allows for a lot more flexibility in its design  as we are not bound to columns and rows.
+Data is conceptualized as an object this allows the database to be a lot more intuitive to work with since 'everything is an object' it also allows for a lot more flexibility in its design  as we are not bound to columns and rows and can use more customiszed data input documents instead of having to rely on the schema to do the work.

 _**|   Mongoose    |**_

 Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node.js.
 It manages relationships between data, provides schema validation, and is used to translate between objects in code and the representation of those objects in MongoDB.
+It allows us to easily speak with our database in the backend.

 ### Instructions on how to setup, configure, deploy and use the app

+1. Fork and clone the front end and backend repos
+2. Enter the server directory and run the yarn install command
+3. Repeat for the front end file
+4. You will need to change the environment variables to suit your own needs
+5. You will also have to change what database the backend is pointing at by changing the mongo_uri variable in the index.js file line 27
+6. After this go into the front end file and change where the uris are pointing throughout
+7. Deploy the backend
+8. Deploy the front end
+9. Hey presto Application goodness

 Note: If you would like to make changes please fork the repo as well

 ## Design documentation

-- Design process
+### Design process

   _**In the beginning: Planning**_